EvaB5050/Diabetes-Prediction-Analysis/README.md

 #### BMI

 Body Mass Index (BMI) is a numerical measurement that assesses an individual's body weight in relation to their height.
 It is a commonly used tool to categorize individuals into different weight status categories.
-The BMI is calculated by dividing a person's weight in kilograms by the square of their height in meters.
+The BMI is calculated by dividing a person's weight in kilograms by the square of their height in metres.
 The formula is:

 BMI = Weight(kg) / Height(m<sup>2</sup>)

 The World Health Organization (WHO) provides the following BMI categories:
 Underweight: BMI less than 18.5
 Normal weight: BMI 18.5 to 24.9
 Overweight: BMI 25 to 29.9
 Obesity (Class I): BMI 30 to 34.9
 Obesity (Class II): BMI 35 to 39.9
 Obesity (Class III): BMI 40 or greater

 While BMI is a convenient screening tool, it does not directly measure body fat or account for variations in muscle mass, distribution of fat, and other factors.
-Therefore, it is important to interpret BMI results alongside other health assessments for a more comprehensive understanding of an individual's health status.
+It is important to interpret BMI results alongside other health assessments for a more comprehensive understanding of an individual's health status.